 Moving Forward with Greater Transparency

 A significant milestone occurred in August 2021 when TNB announced our aspiration of achieving Net Zero Emissions by 2050.
-Building on this commitment, we then unveiled the TNB Energy Transition Plan.
-Our Energy Transition Plan is a comprehensive roadmap that traverses the entire electricity value chain, delineating a clear trajectory towards embracing low carbon sources.
+Building on this commitment, we then unveiled the TNB Energy Transition (ET) Plan.

 At TNB, we are committed to integrating sustainability into our business strategy and operations.
 By entrenching this culture of sustainability as a core value that drives our journey towards net zero, we can engage all our business entities, including our subsidiaries, to be active participants in this journey.

-The TNB Sustainability Division stands as a cornerstone for strengthening sustainability governance and propelling our net-zero aspirations.
+The TNB Sustainability Division stands as a cornerstone for strengthening sustainability governance and propelling our net zero aspirations.
 We prioritise actionable strategies to fulfil our sustainability commitments without impeding business growth.
 Integral to this journey is the digitalisation of ESG data and indicators, a key stride for transparent disclosure and well-informed decision-making.
+Together, we strive to achieve the highest sustainable impact and business growth through advancement in technology, process, and business model.

 Leo Pui Yong